-What effect will climate change have on our future cities and rural areas?
+What effects will climate change have on our future cities and rural areas?
 How can you develop sustainable strategies and designs for new and existing urban systems?
-How do you deal with a complex built environment and related planning processes?
-Planners are asked to translate these kind of spatial transformations into new opportunities to enhance quality of life.
+How do you deal with a complex built environment and related spatial planning and design processes?
+Planners are asked to translate spatial transformations into new opportunities to enhance the quality of life.

-The Bachelor's degree programme in Spatial Planning and Design (in Dutch: Technische planologie) revolves around physical and institutional design.
-The course units are related to spatial planning and design, water management, infrastructure and environmental planning, spatial computer programs, complex decision-making and academic research.
+The Bachelor's degree programme in Spatial Planning and Design (in Dutch: Technische planologie) revolves around physical design and institutional design.
+The courses relate to spatial planning and design, water management, infrastructure and environmental planning, spatial computer programs, complex decision-making and academic research.

-You will work in virtual realities, but also go on excursions to see spatial projects in real life.
-There will be an opportunity to develop your personal interests via elective course units.
-You complete your Bachelor's degree with a research project.
-Excellent students can take part in a more in-depth programme at the Honours College, which has a wider range of topics.
+During the programme, you will work in virtual realities, but also go on excursions to see spatial projects in real life.
+In addition, there will be opportunities to develop your personal interests via the elective course units.
+Finally, uou complete your Bachelor's degree with a research project.
+And if you aspire to learn more: excellent students can take part in a more in-depth programme at the Honours College, which has a wider range of topics.

 Spatial Planning and Design: The perfect combination of social aspects and engineering

 In the last years of secondary school, I made a list of my favourite subjects and I did some research to see which Bachelor's degree programmes most closely matched these subjects.